Diversity in Schumpeterian games: Introduction

-While studying the mutual relationship between economic evolution, driven by innovation, and economic diversity, one can ask how a relevant innovation changes economic diversity and how the change in diversity affects economic evolution.
-Regarding the first question, although, as already mentioned above, the relevant innovation is a necessary condition for an increase in economic diversity, it is not a sufficient one\footnote{For a more thorough discussion, see \cite{plis2020}.}.
+While studying the mutual relationship between economic evolution, driven by innovation, and economic diversity, one can ask \bv 1) \bc how a relevant innovation changes economic diversity and \bv 2) \bc how the change in diversity affects economic evolution.
+Regarding the first question, although, as already mentioned, the relevant innovation is a necessary condition for an increase in economic diversity, it is not sufficient (for a more detailed discussion, see \citep{plis2020}).
 Since innovation usually entails some kind of destruction (as new products are created, old technologies are no longer used), one may be concerned about a possible decline in diversity.
-However, if an innovative technology adopts all the relevant attributes of a previously used technology, the process of creative destruction does not necessarily lead to a reduction in economic diversity\footnote{\citet{lipieta2022diversity} offers an example of an eco-innovation that does not reduce economic diversity.}.
-This allows us to point to the diversity of a product as another component of the Schumpeterian paradigm, which invariably influences the modern economy \cite{aghion2022creative,aghion2019innovation,aghion2023creative}.
+However, if an innovative technology adopts all the relevant attributes of a previously used technology, the process of creative destruction does not necessarily lead to a reduction in economic diversity (we refer the reader to \citep{lipieta2022diversity} for the example of an eco-innovation that does not reduce economic diversity).
+This allows us to point to the diversity of a product as another component of the Schumpeterian paradigm, which invariably influences the modern economy \citep{aghion2019innovation,aghion2022creative,aghion2023creative}.